unaisulhadi/SuperheroLexicon/README.md

 Just clone this repo and open in Android Studio Arctic Fox 2020.3.1 or Above
 <br />

+## Flutter Version
+If you are looking for Flutter version of this project, <a href="https://github.com/unaisulhadi/SuperheroLexicon-Flutter">Get it here </a>

 ## 🍰  Contribute

 Feel free to fork this project, to optimise the code or to add new features.